Genocs/genocs-library-docs/content/en/cli/index.md

 ## Introduction

-The genocs CLI (Command Line Interface) tool is a powerful and versatile command-line utility that enables developers to efficiently build, test, and run applications.
+The **Genocs CLI** (Command Line Interface) tool is a powerful and versatile command-line utility that enables developers to efficiently build, test, and run applications.
 It provides a unified experience across different services inside your platform.
 It allow developers to create applications with ease.
 With its extensive set of commands, the genocs CLI tool simplifies the development process by automating tasks such as project management, dependency resolution, and deployment.
 It is an essential tool for modern  developers, offering productivity, and scalability in application development.

-**Genocs cli** is the *dotnet tool* that allow you to use the genocs templates.
+**Genocs CLI** is the *dotnet tool* that allow you to use the genocs templates.
 Genocs templates are dotnet template that will help you to setup quickly and easily services in your environment.

 Genocs tool is based on Microsoft - dotnet tools.
 Here where you can find the official Documentation: